 A distance of 0 indicates that the vectors are identical, whereas a distance of 2 represents opposite vectors.
 The similarity between the two vectors is 0.998 and the distance is 0.002.
 This means that strawberries and blueberries are closely related.

 The dot product takes two or more vectors and multiplies them together.
 It is also known as the scalar product since the output is a single (scalar) value.
-The dot product is a similarity metric and shows the direction of two vectors.
-The output value can be any real number.
-If the vectors are in different directions, then the dot product will be negative (see image below).
-Similarly, if the vectors are in the same direction, then the dot product is positive.
+The dot product shows the direction of two vectors.
+The dot product will be negative if the vectors are in different directions and positive if the vectors are in the same direction.

 We will use the same example from above to calculate the dot product of the two vectors.